kevin-m-kent/bluesky-benfords-law/README.md

 I modified code from [this extremely helpful tutorial](https://jrashford.com/2024/12/11/bluesky-firehose-python-tutorial/) to accomplish this as well as some gpt-4o assistance to get the threading setup.

+I also used the [uv library](https://github.com/astral-sh/uv) to manage the project environment and allow others to reproduce.

 ## Results

 Findings from one run of a 10k sample: